 The undergraduate colleges base their calculations for academic honors on all credits earned toward the bachelor’s degree, including all Dental School credits completed through the term in which the student satisfies all undergraduate degree requirements, including the minimum 120 or 128 credits needed for the degree.

-Since pre-dental scholars spend only three years as an undergraduate at Marquette, the financial aid and scholarships received are applicable only to the first three years at Marquette.
+Since Pre-dental Scholars spend only three years as an undergraduate at Marquette, the financial aid and scholarships received are applicable only to the first three years at Marquette.
 After completion of the first three years or undergraduate degree, scholars must apply for financial aid and scholarships as an Independent Graduate/Professional student, rather than as an undergraduate.

 Since the criteria for admission to the Pre-dental Scholars program match the criteria for many of the merit-based scholarships awarded by the Office of Undergraduate Admissions, it is highly probable that scholars in the program also receive merit-based scholarships to Marquette University.

-It is important to note that these scholarships, while renewable for up to eight semesters at the university, are only for undergraduate study.
+It is important to note that these scholarships, while renewable for up to eight terms at the university, are only for undergraduate study.
 As a result, scholars are only able to apply these scholarships to the first three years at Marquette, because once classes begin in Marquette's School of Dentistry, scholars are no longer be considered undergraduates.
 The fourth year or earlier of the scholarship is forfeited.